 Contributions must contain original work that was conducted by the author(s).
 Work must not be published or be under consideration for publication elsewhere.
 Previous publication as part of a thesis, dissertation, or conference presentation (oral presentation or poster) is acceptable, as is the publication of an abstract.
-Manuscripts appearing on preprint servers such as bioRxiv are not considered to be publications.
+Theses or manuscripts appearing on pre-print servers such as BioRXiv are not considered to be publications.